MohamedWElteir/Turing-Machine-Simulator/README.md

 # Turing Machine Simulator

-## This is a very simple implementation of a semi-decidable Turing machine that reads input from the user:
+## This is a very simple implementation of a semi-decidable Turing machine that reads input from the user and perform computations according to the transition table.
+### This project was done as part of the final project of the Theory of Computations course.
+The program takes the input from the user as following:
 1. Number of machine states.
 2. Number of string symbols and the symbols as well as the machine's.
 3. The transition function.
 This is the 5-tuples of a Turing machine and must be provided to the machine with every possible combination of states and symbols to avoid hanging.
 The program takes the input as 5-tupled characters as follows: